jwcmitchell/playbook_famous_phonegap/debugging/README.md

 http://www.androidcentral.com/how-enable-developer-settings-android-42

 Next, plug your Android phone into your computer and visit `chrome://inspect` in your Chrome browser.
 This will provide you with a list of connected devices (and webviews) that you can debug!

+Note that if you've signed your app, it WILL NOT show up on this list (though your phone will).

 #### Eclipse debugging for native problems